P2-718na/SIR-model-simulation/README.md

 cd build
 cmake ..
 ```
-Then, run either of these
+Then, run either of these commands
 ```shell
 make sir-sym  # compile the program only make tests    # compile tests only